 Barbara’s experience in the nonprofit sector includes strategic planning and implementation,marketing and communications strategy, board governance, client and corporate relationships,and financial sustainability.
 Her previous CAP engagements include Compass Working Capital,NEADS/Dogs for Deaf and Disabled Americans, RESPOND, PACT/USA, the Boys and Girls Club of Boston and Open Circle.
 She is also a past board member of the Friends of Holly Hill Farm, an educational farm nonprofit on Boston’s South Shore.
 Barbara is a summa cum laude graduate of the State University of New York at Albany and holds an MBA from Harvard.
 She is an avid amateur musician and long time member of the Hingham Woodwind Quintet, as well as a member of the Maliotis Chamber Players at the Boston Flute Academy and the Metropolitan Flute Festival Orchestra at New England Conservatory.

-Brian was previously co-Chief Investment Officer of Pegasus Investments, Inc., a Boston investment management firm that he co-founded and managed for over ten years from a seed $3 million portfolio to a peak of $450 million in public equity investments.
+Prior to REM, Brian was co-Chief Investment Officer of Pegasus Investments, Inc., a Boston investment management firm he co-founded and managed for over ten years from a seed $3 million portfolio to a peak of $450 million in public equity investments.
 Earlier in his career, Brian served as a corporate transactional attorney with the predecessor to Pillsbury Winthrop LLP in San Francisco, CA, and on the law staff of the late Judge Pamela Rymer of the Ninth Circuit United States Court of Appeals in Pasadena, CA.

 A graduate of Wesleyan University in Middletown, CT and the UCLA School of Law, Brian also completed his mid-career master’s in public administration at the Harvard Kennedy School in 2006.
 Since 2013, Brian has served on management consulting teams with nonprofit clients of the Harvard Business School alumni association of Boston’s Community Action Partners (CAP), including joining the Board of CAP in 2017.